TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/tunnel-state-change-additional-info.md

 ## **Recommended Steps**

-* **Note**: If the tunnel continues to stay down, you may want to click 'Start Over' and choose "VPN doesnt connect or never connected" scenario.
+* **Note**: If the tunnel continues to stay down, you may want to click 'Start Over' and choose "VPN doesnt connect or never connected" scenario